har-tools/stream/README.md

 // Create a new network entry. const entry = new NetworkEntry(new Request('https://example.com'))

+// Write the network entry early.
+// As soon as you ".end()" the entry with a Response,
+// the stream will emit the complete HAR entry. stream.write(entry)

 // Call the ".end()" method once you receive the response. entry.end(new Response('Hello world'))

-// Write the network entry.
-// This will convert the Request/Response information
-// to an HAR entry and stream it back to you. stream.write(entry)
 ```

 Listening to HAR entries: